zanerasmussen/Compiler/README.txt

 Suggestions:
 read fron standard in instead of default file line 74 should faile because of the new line token. unit test for ath.

+Look into MAIN AS A TOKEN!!!

+symantics needs to handle  invalid assignement. such as 3 = 5 of function f = function g.